Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

 where $\eta_\varepsilon=e^{-\beta\varepsilon}$ is the equilibrium error rate due to energetic discrimination (see Fig.~\ref{fig:proof_reading}b).
 The driving force can either increase or suppress the error rate, depending on the kinetic properties of the network, as shown in Fig.~\ref{fig:proof_reading}c.
 Our approach recovers the infinite-energy Hopfield rate and can be readily used to find thermodynamic bounds on multi-stage proofreading \cite{supplemental_material}, a process with too many parameters to be bounded via optimization.

-\textit{RD patterns.}---Originally illustrated in the seminal work of Turing \cite{turing1952chemical}, the instability of the homogeneous fixed point in reaction-diffusion systems, with the consequent emergence of spatial patterns, attracted huge attention in different contexts \cite{biancalani2010stochastic,nakao2010turing,asllani2014turing}.
+\textit{RD patterns.}---Originally illustrated in the seminal work of Turing \cite{turing1952chemical}, the instability of the homogeneous fixed point in reaction-diffusion systems, with the consequent emergence of spatial patterns, {attracted huge attention} \cite{biancalani2010stochastic,nakao2010turing,asllani2014turing}.
 RD patterns have also been analyzed from a thermodynamic perspective and their onset classified as a non-equilibrium phase transition \cite{falasco2018information}.
 Recently, Brauns et al. \cite{brauns2020phase} proposed a phase-space geometric approach to study pattern formation of mass-conserving reaction-diffusion systems.
 Consider the following dynamics for concentrations $u$ and $v$:

 The reaction term $f(u,v)$ contains all the transitions connecting $u$ and $v$, i.e., $f(u,v)\equiv \sum_i (\hat{k}^{(i)}_{uv}v-\hat{k}_{vu}^{(i)}u)$, with $(i)$ indicating the reaction channel, while $D_u$ and $D_v$ are diffusion coefficients.
-In \cite{brauns2020phase}, it is shown that all the values of concentrations explored by a spatially extended pattern must be embedded between the intersection of the \textit{reactive nullcline}, $f(u,v) = 0$, and the \textit{flux-balance subspace}, $D_u u + D_v v = \eta_0$, where $\eta_0$ is a constant determined by the \textit{total turnover balance}.
-Mass conservation is a constraint that reduces the degrees of freedom.
-Here, we study which limits to RD patterns may be set only according to the laws of thermodynamics.
+In \cite{brauns2020phase}, it is shown that all the values of concentrations explored by a spatially extended pattern must be embedded between the intersection of the \textit{reactive nullcline}, $f(u,v) = 0$, and the \textit{flux-balance subspace}, $D_u u + D_v v = \eta_0$, where $\eta_0$ is a constant determined by the \textit{total turnover balance}. {Since the \textit{reactive nullcline} is determined by steady-state solutions, it must be embedded inside the non-equilibrium phase space.} Here, we study which limits to RD patterns may be set only according to the laws of thermodynamics.

 In Fig.~\ref{fig:RD pattern}a, we show the system under investigation.
-Fig.~\ref{fig:RD pattern}b shows, in red, the maximum and minimum accessible values of $u$ (and $v$ by mass conservation) in the pattern.
-The universal thermodynamic bounds on the ratios between $u$ and $v$ at stationarity determine the non-equilibrium phase space to which the concentrations must belong.
-The intersections between these bounds and the flux-balance subspace define the extremal accessible values for $u$, $u^*_{\rm max/min}$ (see Fig.~\ref{fig:RD pattern}b).
-In \cite{supplemental_material}, we show that:
+Fig.~\ref{fig:RD pattern}b shows, in red, the maximum and minimum accessible values of $u$ and $v$ in the pattern. {The thermodynamic bounds} {on $(u/v)$} at stationarity determine the non-equilibrium phase space to which the concentrations must belong.
+The intersections between these bounds and the flux-balance subspace define the extremal accessible values for $u$, $u^*_{\rm max/min}$ (see Fig.~\ref{fig:RD pattern}b). {From \cite{supplemental_material}}: